 How to restore your metabolic and hormonal health

 If you are not metabolically healthy, and your metabolism does not function optimally, then of course even looking at a chocolate cake can make you gain weight!
 But this does not have to be infinite.
 You can restore your metabolic and hormonal health by going through recovery!
 Your body is designed to balance out automatically.
 The body never works against us.
 It doesn’t want to be overweight as much as it doesn’t want to sleep more than needed.
 But when you constantly under-sleep, you are about to get so tired that your body forces you to sleep more.
 You can sleep 24 hours straight when you are seriously sleep-deprived.
-Same goes with weight.
+The same goes for weight.

 If you restrict food, your body forces you to binge and eat more than you normally would.
 When you mess with the system, it will become unbalanced, and that’s why you need recovery time after eating disorders or dieting.
-Meaning, letting go of restrictions, stopping all calorie compensation, giving your body plenty of rest and time to heal and re-balance.
+Meaning, letting go of restrictions, stopping all calorie compensation, giving your body plenty of rest, and time to heal and re-balance.

 When we consistently eat enough calories, never restrict foods, and never try to compensate, our weight set point will get back to normal, and our body’s hormonal levels will balance out.
 Then our body will automatically start to regulate how much to eat, when to eat, and what to eat.
 We simply follow our hunger cues, allow our bodies to do what they have been biologically designed to do.
 No calorie counting or maniacal exercise regimen to burn calories is required to stay at that healthy weight.